jerokpradeep/Gopocket_API_Documation/docs/WebSocket streaming.md

 The WebSocket API is the most efficient (speed, latency, resource consumption, and bandwidth) way to receive quotes for instruments across all exchanges during live market hours.
 A quote consists of fields such as open, high, low, close, last traded price, 5 levels of bid/offer market depth data etc.

 In addition, the text messages, alerts, and order updates (the same as the ones available as Postbacks) are also streamed.
 As the name suggests, the API uses WebSocket protocol to establish a single long standing TCP connection after an HTTP handshake to receive streaming quotes.
-To connect to the GoPocket WebSocket API, you will need a WebSocket client library in your choice of programming language.
+To connect to the Gopocket WebSocket API, you will need a WebSocket client library in your choice of programming language.

 You can subscribe for up to 3000 instruments on a single WebSocket connection and receive live quotes for them.
 Single API key can have upto 3 websocket connections.